evhub/coconut/DOCS.md

 ```
 where `typing` is the Python 3.5 built-in [`typing` module](https://docs.python.org/3/library/typing.html).
 For more information on the Callable syntax, see [PEP 677](https://peps.python.org/pep-0677), which Coconut fully supports.

+Additionally, many of Coconut's [operator functions](#operator-functions) will compile into equivalent [`Protocol`s](https://docs.python.org/3/library/typing.html#typing.Protocol) instead when inside a type annotation.
+See below for the full list and specification.

 _Note: The transformation to `Union` is not done on Python 3.10 as Python 3.10 has native [PEP 604](https://www.python.org/dev/peps/pep-0604) support._

 To use these transformations in a [type alias](https://peps.python.org/pep-0484/#type-aliases), use the syntax